 Please visit our Placement Eligibility page for more information.

-Placement organizations pay a service fee that covers the cost of the LVC program to search, secure, match, manage, and close the Volunteer for one year.
+Placement organizations pay a service fee that covers the cost of the LVC program to search, secure, match, manage, and close the Volunteer for one year, or one semester.
 The fee covers expenses including but not limited to orientation week, stipend for personal expenses, housing and utilities, food, training and retreats, staff supervision, house mentors, and travel to the assigned city.
 Placement organizations are generally required to contribute to health insurance and local transportation.
-(Subject to change: check with the LVC Program Manager for current fees.)
+(Check with the LVC Program Manager for current fees.)

 Placements are charged a one-time placement fee, after the match has been accepted.
-The placement fee is calculated on a sliding scale based on the organization’s budget reflected in the most current 990 for salaries and benefits.
+The placement fee is calculated on a sliding scale based on the organization’s budget reflected in the most current 990 for salaries and benefits, and generally ranges from $10,000-$23,000 depending on budget and city.
 For a detailed cost estimate, you may request a financial worksheet.